-Tramadol is a centrally-acting pain killer drug with a low affinity for μ-opioid receptors.
-Tramadol is as low as 1/6 to 1/10 as potent an analgesic as morphine when both intensity and duration of the effect were considered.
+It is a centrally-acting pain killer drug with a low affinity for μ-opioid receptors.
+It is as low as 1/6 to 1/10 as potent an analgesic as morphine when both intensity and duration of the effect were considered.

 The low risk of respiratory depression makes it potentially suitable for analgesic use with PCA, which is a popular method for postoperative pain management.

-Tramadol has a lower possibility of abuse and drug dependence than that of Oxycodone.
+It has a lower possibility of abuse and drug dependence than that of Percocet

-Tramadol and Oxycodone are effective pain management techniques to treat moderate to severe, chronic and acute pain.
+Ultram Er and Percocet are effective pain management techniques to treat moderate to severe, chronic and acute pain.

 Both drugs share some common side effects